votinginfoproject/vip-feed-format-converter/README.md

 ## License

-Copyright © 2017 Democracy Works, Inc.
+Copyright © 2017, The Pew Charitable Trusts.
+All rights reserved.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the BSD 3-Clause License.
+See the `LICENSE` file for details.